dnsimple/dnsimple-support/content/articles/account-invoice-history.md

 ### `open` {#invoice-state-open}

-An invoice in an `open` state is being prepared by our system and is not ready for collection yet.
+An invoice in an `open` state is being prepared and isn't ready for collection yet.
 It's unlikely that you'll see open invoices, as they only remain in this state for short periods of time.

 ### `collected` {#invoice-state-collected}